webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - **Remote access policy**: policy on accessing building/data. includes third-party access.
 The hardware/software required.
   - **Onboarding and offboarding policy**:
     - onboarding: new hires.
 IT agreements, accounts created. hardware provided.
-    - offboarding: pre-planned how leave organizatin. accounts deactivated, hardware returned, data?
+    - offboarding: pre-planned how leave organization. accounts deactivated, hardware returned, data?
   - **Security policy**: policy for the organization. remote access, building security, incident response. constantly change.
     - Background Check: they are who they say they are.
     - Identity and access management (IAM): access to necessary systems.